Dragon Quest X

 Dragon Quest X is set in the world of Astoltia, with the player character being initially human before an attack by Nelgel the Netherlord which he forces their soul into the body of another race.
 Following this, they must gather magical gems to seal Nelgel once again, while the player character's sibling is sent back in time to be safe from Nelgel.
 Gameplay follows a combination of elements from the Dragon Quest and other contemporary MMORPGs, such as real-time combat in an open world environment and a job system tied to skills and abilities.

 Concepts for an MMORPG within the Dragon Quest series began among a small team during the later development of Dragon Quest VIII.
 Development progressed alongside that of Dragon Quest IX.
 The aim was to make it accessible to series fans and newcomers alike, along with creating a long-term content plan.
-The development team featured multiple series veterans, including director Jin Fujisawa, series creator and designer Yuji Horii, series artist Akira Toriyama, and series composer Koichi Sugiyama.
+The development team featured multiple series veterans, including series creator and designer Yuji Horii, artist Akira Toriyama, and composer Koichi Sugiyama.
 New staff members included producer Yosuke Saito, who had previously worked on the Drakengard series and whose company Orca helped with development; and Chikara Saito, who took over as director in 2013.

-Dragon Quest X was teased in 2008, with its full reveal as an MMORPG in 2011.
 Critical reception to the game have been generally positive, with praise going to its integrating of Dragon Quest features into an MMORPG structure.
 The game has since received several expansion packs and other updates.
-By 2014, the game had sold over one million copies across all versions.
+By 2014, the game had sold over one million copies.